indunet/fastproto/README.md

 ## *FastProto Annotations*

-In addition to Java primitive data types and their wrapper classes, FastProto also supports Timestamp, String and byte array, all above type annotations can be replaced by `@AutoType`.
-Taking into account cross-language data sharing, unsigned types, int8, int16 are also introduced.
+FastProto supports Java primitive data types, Timestamp, String and byte array.
+The above types can be replaced by `@AutoType`.
+Taking into account cross-language and cross-platform data exchange, FastProto also introduces unsigned types.

 | Annotation      | Java               | C/C++          | Size        |   AutoType |
 |:---------------:|:------------------:|:--------------:|:-----------:|:-----------:|